BlackDex/rust-musl/README.md

 <br>

+## Tips

+Sometimes musl based binaries are slower than glibc based binaries.<br>
+This is mostly because of the Memory Allocator (malloc) which just isn't that fast.<br>
+One way to improve the performance is to use a different allocator within your Rust project.<br>
+For example, with Vaultwarden we use [MiMalloc](https://github.com/microsoft/mimalloc) via [mimalloc_rust](https://github.com/purpleprotocol/mimalloc_rust).<br>
+Other Memory Allocators exists too, just see which one fits your application the best.

 ## Testing

 During the automatic build workflow the images are first tested on a Rust projects which test all build C/C++ Libraries using Diesel for the database libraries, and openssl, zlib and curl for the other pre-build libraries.